Fort Lauderdale airport: 5 dead, shooting suspect had gun in checked bag

 Story: Flying with firearms

-In January 2016, Santiago was arrested and charged with assault and criminal mischief after an argument with his girlfriend in Anchorage, Alaska, according to court documents that CNN obtained.
+In January 2016, Santiago was arrested and charged with assault and criminal mischief after an argument with his girlfriend in Anchorage, according to court documents that CNN obtained.

 At the time, Santiago allegedly yelled at his girlfriend while she was in the bathroom, according to the complaint.
 He then broke down the bathroom door.